fluencelabs/docs/docs/aqua-book/aqua-js-api.md

 }
 ```

 - Path to `.aqua` file or directory with `.aqua` files.
-Note: right now supported only absolute paths.
+- Note: paths must be absolute

 ```typescript
 export class Path {